rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Access to these APIs is governed by the `xrn:firebolt:capability:audio-output:info` capability.

 ### 6.1.
 Mode

-The `AudioOutput` module  **MUST** include a `mode` string API that returns an `AudioOutput.Mode` enum that is one of the following values:
+The `AudioOutput` module **MUST** include a `mode` string API that returns an `Media.AudioOutputMode` enum that is one of the following values:

+- `auto`
-- `AUTO`
+- `mono`
-- `SURROUND`
+- `none`
-- `STEREO`
+- `passthrough`
-- `PASSTHROUGH`
+- `stereo`
-- `UNKNOWN`
+- `surround`
-- `NONE`
+- `unknown`

 ## 7. Media Info

 The Firebolt `MediaInfo` module consists of APIs to get information about any media actively being decoded by the Media Pipeline or an active HDMI input.

 ### 7.1.
-MediaInfo for current app
+MediaInfo for Current App

-Apps need a way to query the media info for media currently being played
-by the app.
+Apps need a way to query the media info for media currently being played by the app.
 All of the following methods take a single `pipeline` parameter, which identifies the Media Pipeline in the current app's scope that is being queried, e.g.:

 ```javascript
 import { MediaInfo } from '@firebolt-js/sdk'